Dmitry Orlov’s winner gives the Capitals a wild overtime win over the Penguins

 Sprong had an event-filled evening against the team that drafted him.

-Sprong took the Capitals’ first two minor penalties, and those infractions led to the Penguins’ first two goals.
-Laviolette stuck with Sprong and was rewarded late in the second period, when Sprong scored his eighth goal of the season.
+Sprong took the Capitals’ first two penalties, and those infractions led to the Penguins’ first two goals.
+Laviolette stuck with Sprong and was rewarded late in the second period, when he scored his eighth goal of the season.
 He has two goals in his past three games.

+“For me, he was trying to make things happen offensively and was using his speed and skill,” Laviolette said.

 Jensen back

-Defenseman Nick Jensen was back in the lineup after missing four games with an upper-body injury he suffered Jan.
-20 at Boston.
+Defenseman Nick Jensen was back in the lineup after missing four games with an upper-body injury.

 With Jensen back in action, the Capitals had their top six defensemen in the lineup.
 Michal Kempny, who initially filled in for Jensen while he was out, entered the NHL’s coronavirus protocols last week and has not returned to practice.